 In using extinguishers of this type, especially in unventilated places such as small rooms, closets, or confined spaces, operators and others shall take precautions to avoid the effects which may be caused by breathing the vapors or gases liberated or produced.

 4225.
-These appliances do not need to be protected against freezing.
+These extinguishers do not need to be protected against freezing.

 4232.
 Arrangement.
-Extinguishers shall be conspicuously located where they will always be readily accessible,
+Extinguishers shall be conspicuously located where they will always be readily accessible, and so distributed as to be immediately available in event of fire.